whisthq/whist/client-applications/README.md

 See [desktop/README.md](desktop/README.md) for details on contributing to the desktop applications project.

-See [mobile/README.md](mobile/README.md) for details on contributing to the mobile applications project.
-NOTE: This is currently a stale repo with no active development.

 ## Supported Applications

 The following platforms are supported by the Fractal applications (links are to S3 buckets containing the platform's latest `production` release):